Laser Cataract Surgery in Northbrook IL

 LRIs are done at the time of cataract surgery to help reduce a patient’s dependence upon glasses after surgery.
 While astigmatism, like nearsightedness or farsightedness, can be corrected with glasses, patients who wish to be more independent of glasses may choose LRIs.

-LRIs can be performed either with laser or a hand held blade.
-Dr. Wyse uses the LenSx laser to perform LRIs during laser assisted cataract surgery.
-The laser is more precise than hand held instruments, even for very experienced surgeons.
+LRIs can be performed either with a laser or a handheld blade.
+Dr. Wyse and Dr. Bamba use the LenSx laser to perform LRIs during laser-assisted cataract surgery.
+The laser is more precise than hand-held instruments, even for very experienced surgeons.
 The LenSx laser has a built-in 3D imaging device that scans the eye during the procedure to allow for incredibly precise partial thickness corneal incisions.

 The LRI procedure is painless, and at most there is typically a slight foreign body sensation for a day or two after the procedure.